 Ten DLS-C15 laser distance sensors were lifted aboard the 2,700 ton trusses and were used in conjunction with specially fabricated targets and software developed to monitor beam deflection during the day-long lift.

-Laser-View Technologies partnered with Civionic Engineering & Consulting Inc. to develop a new multi-axis, multi-sensor structural health monitoring system to measure sub-millimeter displacements in 3 axis of freedom.
+Description: Laser-View Technologies partnered with Civionic Engineering & Consulting Inc. to develop a new multi-axis, multi-sensor structural health monitoring system to measure sub-millimeter displacements in 3 axis of freedom.

 New tower development in the heart of a busy sports complex required excavation only a few feet away from three existing bridge piers.
 The developer needed to ensure no shift of the existing bridge structure occurred during the excavation and construction periods for a new 320’ high mixed commercial/residential development.